moritzvitt/myaddon/docs/ankiweb-product-page-short.md

 - Browser actions for selected-note cloze generation
 - Browser actions for selected-note cloze hint replacement
 - bulk replacement of cloze hints from another field such as `Word Definition` or `Synonyms`
-- green-flag workflow to gradually switch cards from translation-based hints to synonym-based hints
-- configurable synonym mode using the first synonym, first two synonyms, or all available synonyms
-- startup automation for processing green-flagged cards and clearing their flags after successful replacement
-- cloze stripping into a plain-text target field
-- configuration dialogs under `Moritz Add-ons`

 This is useful if you import a lot of content from Migaku, want a faster path from exported sentence card to finished cloze card, and want a few extra maintenance tools for adjusting hints and cleaning up cloze fields afterward.